University tuition fees and funding

 Am I a home student or an overseas student?
 University fees for British citizens living abroad, and non-British citizens living in the UK

 Students from the UK (and, currently, the rest of the EU) class as home students, and are eligible for the tuition fee rates outlined above.
-Students from elsewhere in the world are classed as overseas students and can be charged more for the same course.
+Students from elsewhere in the world – including the EU from August 2021 – are classed as overseas students and can be charged more for the same course.
 To have home student status in the UK:

 - You must be 'settled' in the UK (that is, living here with no restrictions on how long you can stay) on 'the first day of the first academic year of the course' (officially 1 September for courses that start in the autumn, regardless of when term actually begins)